ADVERTISEMENT

 Playbacks or eLearning lessons can be transmitted wirelessly via Bluetooth to the internal speakers.
 However, the Casio PX-S1000 does not offer Bluetooth MIDI.
 (Source: Casio)

-The three main concert grand piano sounds are variations of the same multisample, ranging from “natural and muted” to “open and assertive”.
-Casio’s familiar clean sound, balanced across the entire keyboard range, comes with well-realized dynamics.
-In comparison to its predecessor, the S1000 features upgrades in string and damper resonances as well as regarding the simulated mechanical noises of a grand piano.
+The three main concert grand piano sounds are variations of the same multisample and range from natural and muted to open and assertive.
+Casio’s clean, balanced sound is realized across the entire keyboard range.
+Compared to its predecessor, the S1000 has upgraded string and damper resonances, as well as simulated grand piano mechanical noise.

-You can adjust five of the sound parameters in four intensity levels or switch them off completely.
-This lets you tune the grand piano sound to your own preferences – not forgetting the equally valuable brilliance control.
-All in all, a flexible and expressive grand piano sound that conveys even more brilliance and authenticity than that of the previous model.
+Five sound parameters can be adjusted across four intensity levels, or they can be switched off completely.
+This allows you to customize the grand piano sound to your preferences, not to mention the valuable brilliance control.
+Overall, it’s a flexible and expressive grand piano sound that conveys more brilliance and authenticity than the previous model.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.